getindiekit/indiekit/docs/concepts.md

 This information can be provided by setting the `publication.postTypes` and `publication.postTemplate` configuration values.
 See customising [post types](configuration/post-types.md) and [post template](configuration/post-template.md).

-A publication preset plug-in provides default values for these 2 options (which you can then override).
+[Publication preset plug-ins](plugins/presets/index.md) add default values for these 2 options (which you can then override).

 For example, if you use the Hugo static site generator, you can install the [Hugo publication preset](plugins/presets/hugo.md):